The Ultimate Guide to Credit Cards

 How it works is that you have a joint bank account with your child where you can monitor their activity, send allowance easily to their account, and lock or unlock their account as you see fit.
 You can give your child a spending limit to help them save some of the money in their account.
 Plus, they can also set savings goals for future purchases and track their progress.

-There is no monthly fee or minimum balance requirement for this teen checking account.
-Another great benefit of this card is that it’s not just reserved for teens.
-You can open an account for your child so long as they are 8 years old.
+This teen checking account has no monthly fee or minimum balance requirement.
+Another fantastic aspect of this card is that it’s not limited to teens.
+You can open an account for your child as long as they are at least 8 years old.

 Kids can use their cards to withdraw money from more than 70,000 fee-free Capital One ATMs and Moneypass ATM locations nationwide.
 Capital One also offers savings account options for minors.